Taziki's Mediterranean Café

-Overview

-Taziki’s Mediterranean Café is an American fast-casual restaurant chain specializing in Greek and Mediterranean cuisine, including gyros, sandwiches, salads, and soups.
-The company is headquartered in Birmingham, Alabama, and operates more than 100 locations across 18 U.S. states through a mix of corporate and franchise-owned restaurants.
+Taziki's Mediterranean Café is an American fast-casual restaurant chain specializing in Greek and Mediterranean cuisine, including gyros, sandwiches, salads, and soups.
+The company is headquartered in Birmingham, Alabama, and operates more than 100 locations across 18 U.S. states through a mix of corporate- and franchise-owned restaurants.

 History

 In 1997, Keith and Amy Richards took a trip to Greece.

-While they were there, they stumbled across a small cafe run by a Greek couple.
+While there, they visited a small cafe run by a Greek couple.
 Keith and Amy fell in love with the small-table feel, the fresh food and the culture of hospitality.

-Keith would later reflect, “This is what I want to do.
-This is what I want to be, this is how I want to get there.”

-Upon their return, Keith began plans to open his own Mediterranean café in the Richards’ hometown of Birmingham, AL.

-While searching for a name, the Richards looked back on the pictures that Keith had taken, and found one of Amy standing next to a menu board.
-On the board it read ‘tzatziki,’ a traditional greek dip.
-In order to make it easier for their customers, they dropped two letters to form the name “Taziki’s.”
+Upon their return to the United States, Keith began plans to open his own Mediterranean café in the Richards' hometown of Birmingham, Alabama.
+While searching for a name, the Richards looked back on the pictures that Keith had taken, and found one of Amy standing next to a menu board that read "tzatziki", a traditional Greek dip.
+In order to make it easier for their customers, they dropped two letters to form the name Taziki's.

-The first Taziki’s opened in March 1998 in the Colonnade Office Park in Birmingham, AL. It was met with positive reviews and early success, prompting the Richards to open two other stores in Birmingham.
+The first Taziki's opened in March 1998 in the Colonnade Office Park in Birmingham.
+It was met with positive reviews and early success, prompting the Richards to open two other stores in Birmingham.

+Menu

+Taziki's Mediterranean Café serves Mediterranean-inspired cuisine prepared fresh daily.
+Most proteins are grilled over an open flame, vegetables are chopped daily and served fresh or roasted, and the majority of sauces, dressings, and sides are made from scratch in house.
+The company promotes its cooking method as "crafted, not processed" and highlights the absence of fryers and microwaves as a core operational distinction.

+Central to the brand identity is a food philosophy built on "ingredients you can trust".

+Signature Mediterranean ingredients, including Greek olive oil, Kalamata olives, roasted red peppers, and select spices are imported from the regions where they are traditionally grown.

+The chain maintains long-standing partnerships with American family farmers for produce and lamb, Hellas Bakery for traditional baklava, and Mediterranean Bread Company for pita bread.

+The restaurant serves salads, gyros, bowls, appetizers, and desserts.